ethanwater/unwrap-go/README.md

 # unwrap
-A cursed Go library inspired by the std:Result library in Rust.
+A forbidden Go library inspired by the std:Result library in Rust.

 **Please note** that this should absolutely **not** be used in any production code.
 If you plan to do so, then I highly advise creating your own custom methods for your error handling.
 This library directly goes against